section-engineering-education/engineering-education/articles/group-operator/group.md

   - url: /engineering-education/group-operator/hero.jpg
     alt: Group operator in MongoDB Image
 ---
-Group operator is a very important operator in MongoDB language and it is a part of aggregation in MongoDB.
+Group operator also known as accumalator operator is a very important operator in MongoDB language as it helps to perform varoious transformations on the data and it is a part of aggregation in MongoDB.
+MongoDB is an open source NoSQL database management program.
+NoSQL is used as an alternative to traditional relational databases.
+NoSQL databases are quite useful for working with large sets of distributed data.
+MongoDB is a tool that can manage document-oriented information, store or retrieve information.

 In this article we are going to learn: